KTohara/ruby_Hangman/README.md

 * To win: uncover all letters within the word, within 10 tries.
 * Random picked words can be 5 to 12 letters long.
 * Every turn requires the player to input one letter.
-* You may save your file during any turn, and resume the game at a later point.
+* You may save your file during any turn and resume the game at a later point.